Datenklo: Camp infrastructure

-The Datenklo (German) or data toilet (English translation) is a portable toilet cubicle which has been re-purposed to provide connectivity at hacker camps.
+The Datenklo name was subsequently repurposed to describe the use of rented portable toilet cubicles to host communications infrastructure at hacker camps.
+These re-purposed provide connectivity at hacker camps.
 This typically includes Wi-Fi and wired communication such as Ethernet.
 A major event can be served by many data toilets: for example, in 1999 the Chaos Communication Camp had 17 booths.